nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 #### Configured Type Definitions

-**WARNING:** to run the system with the standard F´ GDS, these changes need to be made in the python GDS support code as well as here.
+**WARNING:** To run the system with the standard F´ GDS, these changes need to be made in the python GDS support code as well as here.
 This is non-trivial and will be fixed in future releases.
 Unless the project intended to modify the GDS code, or use an alternate GDS for all functions, these settings should be left as their defaults.